Introducing the monthly RTT charts

 So there is a pressing need for performance reporting to be more informative, and to tell a better story about what is really going on.
 How can we do this for referral-to-treatment (RTT) waiting times?

-Many performance measures can helpfully be presented using control charts, which can reveal fundamental truths about how performance varies.
-But unfortunately they don’t work for RTT waiting times, which means we need to take a different approach to understanding the causes of long waits.
+Many performance measures can helpfully be presented using control charts, which can reveal deeper truths about how performance varies.
+But unfortunately they don’t work well for RTT waiting times, because they have a cumulative nature, which means we need to take a different approach to understanding the causes of long waits.

 So in this piece, I would like to explain the approach we have taken in our monthly RTT reporting, both to help you interpret these reports when you receive them (they are available free of charge here), and to promote the development of more helpful and informative performance reporting across the NHS.